Optimal transport for vector Gaussian mixture models: Numerical results

 \subsection{1D examples: approach 1 vs approach 2}

-We first look at the simplest 1D 2-channel vector GMM problem.
-Figure~\ref{fig:compare2approach} shows the distributions of starting and targeting vector distributions.
+We consider the simplest 1D 2-channel vector GMM problem.
+Figure~\ref{fig:compare2approach} shows the distributions of the initial and target vector distributions.

-We test the same example via both our approach 1 (see Figure \ref{fig:density-1}) and approach 2 (see Figure \ref{fig:density0}).
+We tested the same example via both our Approach 1 (see Figure \ref{fig:density-1}) and Approach 2 (see Figure \ref{fig:density0}).

-Two sets of results look very similar.
-For most examples that we have tested, we cannot find discernible difference between these two approaches.
+The two sets of results look very similar.
+For most of the examples that we have tested, we cannot find discernible differences between these two approaches.
 This is due to the similar and correlated formulations of the two given cost matrices.
 We will thus use the formulation of Approach 2 in all of the following examples.